rvosa/barcode-data-portal/src/ETL/README_overview.md

 2. Summary/aggregation documents for efficient querying
 3. Term index documents for search functionality

+## Data Flow from PostgreSQL to Couchbase

+The ETL pipeline follows this specific flow:

+1. **Extraction**: Data is extracted from the BOLD Data Submission Workbench PostgreSQL database using SQL queries against the `singlepane_view` (defined in `database_singlepane_view.sql`).

+2. **Transformation**:
+   - Raw PostgreSQL records are transformed into standardized BCDM format.
+   - Data policies are applied (filtering protected or embargoed data).
+   - Summary documents are generated for taxonomic, geographic, and other dimensions.
+   - Terms are extracted and indexed for search functionality.

+3. **Loading**:
+   - Primary BCDM documents are loaded into Couchbase collections.
+   - Summary documents are loaded into dedicated collections.
+   - Term indexes are loaded into search-optimized collections.

+4. **Validation**:
+   - Post-load validation ensures data integrity.
+   - Consistency checks verify relationships between documents.

+## ETL and Caching Integration

+The ETL process integrates with the caching strategy in several key ways:

+1. **Pre-computed Summary Documents**:
+   - ETL scripts generate summary documents that are stored directly in Couchbase.
+   - These summaries provide pre-aggregated data for common dimensions (taxonomy, geography, institutions, etc.).
+   - The summary documents serve as a persistent cache layer, eliminating the need for expensive aggregation queries at runtime.

+2. **Cache Warming**:
+   - After ETL completes, cache warming scripts (in the `tools/` directory) are executed.
+   - These scripts generate cached results for common queries and store them in Redis.
+   - Pre-populating Redis with frequently accessed data improves initial response times.

+3. **Cache Invalidation**:
+   - ETL job completion triggers cache invalidation for affected data.
+   - Redis cache entries that depend on updated data are cleared.
+   - New cache entries are generated for updated data.

+4. **Static Data for Client Caching**:
+   - ETL generates certain static files (e.g., taxonomy trees, geographic boundaries) that are served as cacheable assets.
+   - These files include appropriate cache-control headers for client-side caching.

 ## Pipelines

 The ETL system has two main pipelines, documented in the markdown files: